| 2002 |

 | 2025 |

-R9AP functions as a common EBV entry receptor in both epithelial cells and B cells.
-R9AP binds directly to EBV glycoprotein gH/gL, initiating gH/gL-gB-mediated membrane fusion.
-R9AP cooperates with gp42-HLA class II (in B cells) or gH/gL-EPHA2 (in epithelial cells) complexes to mediate viral-cell membrane fusion. |
+R9AP functions as a direct receptor for EBV entry into both epithelial cells and B cells.
+R9AP binds directly to the EBV glycoprotein gH/gL complex to initiate gH/gL-gB-mediated membrane fusion.
+R9AP silencing, knockout, R9AP-derived peptide, and R9AP monoclonal antibody each significantly inhibit EBV uptake, while R9AP overexpression promotes it.
+R9AP cooperates with gp42-HLA class II (B cells) or gH/gL-EPHA2 (epithelial cells) complexes for membrane fusion. |

 Nature |